QSMxT/QSMxT/README.md

 ### Bare metal installation

-We recommend the use of software containers for reproducibility and ease-of-use.
+We recommend the use of software containers for reproducibility and ease of use.
 However, QSMxT can be installed manually.
-Please see the detailed instructions used to generate the container [here](https://github.com/NeuroDesk/neurocontainers/blob/master/recipes/qsmxt/build.sh).
+Please see the detailed instructions for generating the container [here](https://github.com/NeuroDesk/neurocontainers/blob/master/recipes/qsmxt/build.sh).

 # References and algorithm list